Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), EagleBank cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.

 How long the process takes at EagleBank: Varies by account type and documentation; POD claims may be processed faster than probate-dependent claims.
+Probate-dependent claims wait on the Maryland Register of Wills, the DC Superior Court Probate Division, or Virginia circuit court qualification.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

-Documentation required by EagleBank includes Certified death certificate, Government-issued photo ID for beneficiary, trustee, or estate representative, and Letters Testamentary or Letters of Administration (if no POD, trust, or joint survivorship), along with additional paperwork that varies by account type.
+Documentation required by EagleBank includes Certified death certificate, Government-issued photo ID for beneficiary, trustee, or estate representative, and Maryland Letters of Administration (Register of Wills), DC Letters (Superior Court Probate Division), or a Virginia Certificate of Qualification (circuit court clerk) — whichever matches the decedent's jurisdiction, when there is no POD, trust, or joint survivorship, along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.

 Frequently asked questions

-When an EagleBank HELOC borrower dies, the draw period ends and no additional draws can be made on the line of credit.
-Heirs or successors should call 301.986.1800 to notify EagleBank, submit a certified death certificate, and complete the Successor in Interest process by providing proof of ownership interest in the property (probated will, court order, recorded deed, or trust document).
+The draw period ends on the borrower's death and no further draws can be taken.
+Heirs should call 301.986.1800 (or reach Christine Andrukitis, VP and Consumer Loan Manager, at 240.406.1144, NMLS# 484627), submit a certified death certificate, and complete the Successor in Interest process by showing an ownership interest in the property — a probated will, court order, recorded deed, or trust document.
 Under the federal Garn-St. Germain Act (12 U.S.C.
-1701j-3), EagleBank cannot accelerate the loan when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
-Heirs may pay off the balance, refinance, or negotiate repayment terms while continuing to make minimum monthly payments to avoid default.
+1701j-3), EagleBank cannot accelerate the loan when the property passes to a surviving spouse, a child, a relative on death, or the borrower's revocable living trust.
+Heirs may pay off the balance, refinance, or negotiate terms, and should keep making the minimum payment (the greater of $100 or the accrued interest due) during the review to avoid default.

 EagleBank's Customer Service - Deceased Account Holder can be reached by phone at 877.575.3245 and email at ContactMe@EagleBankCorp.com for questions throughout the claims process.